jmicko/coinbot/docs/ROADMAP.md

 - Add migration tests from an empty database.
 - Add migration tests from a schema resembling the current `database.sql` baseline.
 - Add tests for first-user registration/admin creation.
+- Add client or end-to-end tests for login, registration loading, API-key activation, and current-user refresh.
 - Add tests for cache invalidation after user/settings/products/orders writes.
 - Add a smoke test that starts the server in no-trade mode.